 The Missouri University of Science and Technology Police Department and /or other campus police officer may become aware of a critical incident or other emergency situation that potentially affects the health and/or safety of the campus community.
 Generally, campus police officer become aware of these situations when they are reported to the Police Dispatch Recorder or upon discovery during patrol or other assignments.
-Once campus police officer confirm that there is, in fact, an emergency or dangerous situation that poses an immediate threat to the health or safety of some or all members of the campus community, the campus police will notify the on duty or on - call lieutenant, Chief of Police or a member of the S&T Communication Department to issue an emergency notification.
+Once campus police officer confirm that there is, in fact, an emergency or dangerous situation that poses an immediate threat to the health or safety of some or all members of the campus community, the campus police will notify the on duty or supervisor, Chief of Police or a member of the S&T Communication Department to issue an emergency notification.
 The University's authorized representatives will immediately initiate all or some portions of the University's emergency notification system.
 If, in the professional judgment of police officer, issuing a notification potentially compromises efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency, the University may elect to delay issuing an emergency notification.
 As soon as the condition that may compromise efforts is no longer present, the University will issue the emergency notification to the campus community.

-Determining the Appropriate Segment or Segments of the Campus Community to Receive an Emergency Notification
+Determining the Appropriate Segment or Segments of the Campus Community to Receive an Emergency Notification minutes.
+The campus community will be sent a closing message after the event concludes.
+Everyone who signs up for the mass notification messaging will receive the messages.